The Bones of the Head

 The skull contains all the bones of the head and is a shell for the brain and the origins of the central nervous system.
 A first glance shows that this is one large mass of detailed and irregular bone.

 Upon closer inspection however, it seems that it is intricately constructed of many smaller bone fragment pairs, all unique in shapes and sizes, that bilaterally make up this hollow, three dimensional ovoid shaped structure.
+Because of its complexity, the first step to approach to the anatomy of the skull is to begin with its regional and topographic overview.

 This article gives a general overview of the most complicated bony structure in the entire human body.